Oldsmobile Omega: First generation (1973–1974)

-The Omega was one of three X-body Chevrolet Nova clones.
-It and the Buick Apollo were introduced in 1973; the Pontiac Ventura had been introduced in 1971.
-Naturally it shared the Nova's body and many of its mechanicals, but it had its own unique nose and tail, and, being an Oldsmobile, it had a little fancier trim than the Nova.
-It even borrowed the Nova's dashboard, but Olds added woodgrain trim to it for a more upscale look.

-The front grille sported Oldsmobile's trademark split "waterfall" grille design, round headlights set into square recesses, and parking lights directly below in the bumper.
-Body styles mirrored that of the Nova, including a 2-door coupe, 3-door hatchback, or a 4-door sedan.
+As a badge engineered variant of GM's X-body Chevrolet Nova clones, with 2-door coupe, 3-door hatchback, or a 4-door sedan body-stles, the Omega and the Buick Apollo were introduced in 1973, following the Pontiac Ventura's 1971 introduction and also sharing the Nova's body and mechanicals.
+The Omega was distinguished by the brand's split "waterfall" grille, unique rear trim and more upscale interior trim including woodgrain trim on the dash.
+Parking lights were directly below in the bumper.

 Engine choices were the standard Chevy-built 4.1-litre (250 cid) I6 with a 3-speed manual transmission standard, with a 4-speed manual or a 2- or 3-speed automatic optional.
 The lone V8 was Oldsmobile's 5.7 L (350 cid) "Rocket" V8, which had a 4-speed manual as standard with the 3-speed automatic optional.
 V8 models with the fifth VIN digit being the letter "K" received a 4-barrel Rochester carburetor.
 All other V8 engines received the standard 2-barrel version.
-There were also 53 "Doctor Oldsmobile Omega" built in 1973.
-All were V8's built in Van Nuys, California and were sold at Century Oldsmobile in Van Nuys, California.
+There were also 53 "Doctor Oldsmobile Omega" manufactured in 1973 in Van Nuys, California with V8 engines and marketed exclusively at Century Oldsmobile in Van Nuys.
 This decal option was canceled in 1974.